uctv9805/char-design-portfolio/README.md

 ### Navigation Bar

 - The navigation bar is featured across all pages of the website allowing easy navigation around the site.
-It is fully responsive icluding links within the logo and Home button for the Homepage, and links to the Gallery page and Contact page.
+It is fully responsive including links within the logo and Home button for the Homepage, and links to the Gallery page and Contact page.

-- The navigation section allows the user to navigate the website completey and easily with links to all sections and works across all devices.
+- The navigation section allows the user to navigate the website completely and easily with links to all sections and works across all devices.
 It eliminates the need for the user to use the back button on the browser to revisit the previous page.

 ![navigation bar](/assets/docs/screenshots/navigationbar.png)